lmorg/murex/docs/user-guide/pipeline.md

 more specific with data streams (even if just ignore them entirely), or use more than one data stream, then this concept breaks down.
 This is where named pipes come to the rescue.
-Named pipes are out of scope for this specific document but you can read more on them in links in **Related**, below.
+Named pipes are out of scope for this specific document but you can read more on them in links the links below.

 ## See Also